Free Trial

 What is Amplify Natural Resources Dividend Income ETF's current short interest?

 Short interest is the volume of Amplify Natural Resources Dividend Income ETF shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, investors have sold 300 shares of NDIV short.
+As of June 15th, traders have sold 400 shares of NDIV short.
+0.09% of Amplify Natural Resources Dividend Income ETF's shares are currently sold short.
 Learn More on Amplify Natural Resources Dividend Income ETF's current short interest.

 Is Amplify Natural Resources Dividend Income ETF's short interest increasing or decreasing?

-Amplify Natural Resources Dividend Income ETF saw a increase in short interest in the month of May.
-As of May 15th, there was short interest totaling 300 shares, an increase of 200.0% from the previous total of 100 shares.
+Amplify Natural Resources Dividend Income ETF saw a drop in short interest during the month of June.
+As of June 15th, there was short interest totaling 400 shares, a drop of 20.0% from the previous total of 500 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Amplify Natural Resources Dividend Income ETF's short interest compare to its competitors?